 This section points out any AMP errors and gives guidance on how to fix them.

 See this guide from Yoast for help with setting up AMP for your WordPress site.

 The Search Traffic section analyzes your site’s performance in Google search.

 The first subsection is Search Analytics, which includes graphs and tables tracking clicks, impressions, click-through rate and position for the search queries that lead people to your site.

 You can click the table to change sort order.
 You can also look at data for pages, countries, devices, and search type and gain good insight into how your web visitors search for and find your site.

 The stats aren’t always identical to the data found in your Google Analytics account.
 That’s because, as LunaMetrics explains, while there’s some overlap, the two tools may be reporting on different types of traffic.

 Links to Your Site

-It gives more detail on the sites linking in, the top content linked to and the main phrases used to link to your content.
+This subsection gives more detail on the sites linking in, the top content linked to, and the main phrases used to link to your content.

 You can click on any link to get more detail on the link profile.
 In the screenshot below, I can see which of my pages have been shared on Pinterest.
-This is useful data for marketing, as it’s one way to identify gaps in your strategy.
+This is useful data for marketing; it’s one way to identify gaps in your strategy.